gilbertlucas46/Pace-Calculator/README.md

 ## Note:
 - Deploy it somewhere we can test ex: [Heroku](https://www.heroku.com/), [Vercel](https://vercel.com/)
-- Send us the link
+- Send us the test link and the repo where you published it

 ## Questions
 For any questions at all, you may contact me at [lucas@gilbert.codes](lucas@gilbert.codes).